entando/entando-docs/vuepress/docs/next/tutorials/create/mfe/angular.md

 ---

 # Create an Angular Micro Frontend
 This tutorial describes the process of building an Angular widget on Entando.
-It creates a docker-based bundle using the ent bundle CLI tool, which is the standard method starting with Entando 7.1.
+It creates a docker-based bundle using the ent bundle CLI tool.

-Git-based bundles are also supported and to follow this tutorial in that format, see this [Angular tutorial](../../../../v7.0/tutorials/create/mfe/angular.md).

 ## Prerequisites
 * [A working instance of Entando.](../../../docs/getting-started/README.md)